New Patient Registration

 We will try to register you as quickly as possible - please allow at least two full working days.

-- Please check that you live within our practice area; click the tab above called Pracatice Boundary for an interactive map.
-We are accepting new patients from the area marked pink on the map.
+- Please check that you live within our practice area shown here: Practice Area Boundary We are accepting new patients from the area marked pink on the map.

-You do not need to prove your Residency Status to register with a GP and you will not be charged to visit a GP.
+- You do not need to prove your Residency Status to register with a GP - you will not be charged to visit a GP.

-For official advice about answering these questions see the NHS leaflet below:
+- For official advice see the NHS leaflet Visiting the Uk.

 - It would be helpful if you could bring the following original documents to reception with your completed forms but you do not need to provide either if you do not have them:

 - Proof of address (dated within the last 3 months): utility bill, tenancy agreement, bank or credit card statement, council tax bill